 PURPOSE

 As provided above, the Community is subject to the Master Declaration and to the other “Master Association Documents” referenced in the Master Declaration.
-In order to protect and preserve the desirability and attractiveness of the Community, the additional limitations and restrictions set forth in these Operating Standards are placed on all Members.
-Specifically, these Operating Standards include: (i) Rules and Regulations regarding, among other things, supplemental use restrictions, assessment delinquency policy and enforcement procedures, and election policies and procedures, and (ii) the Design Guidelines applicable to the Community, as referenced in the Master Declaration.
-Members should carefully read and understand the Operating Standards in their entirety.
-The Rules and Regulations and the Design Guidelines are subject to change as provided in the Master Declaration.
+In order to protect and preserve the desirability and attractiveness of the Community, the additional limitations and restrictions set forth in these Rules and Regulations are placed on all Members.
+Specifically, these Rules and Regulations include, among other things, use restrictions, enforcement procedures, and election policies and procedures applicable to the Community..
+Members should carefully read and understand the Rules and Regulations in their entirety.
+These Rules and Regulations are subject to change as provided in the Master Declaration.

 GOALS